mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Announce the sale to the team later

+Deciding when to tell your team about an acquisition is extremely difficult, and I haven't seen anyone come up with a good solution to this problem.

+If you keep the sale a secret until the deal closes, you're effectively lying to your team.
+An acquisition is something that will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.

+On the other hand, if you're completely transparent about the sale to your team, you take on a huge amount of risk.
+Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
+Or they might worry about the sale or lose motivation and their job performance might tank.

+In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me, but I also find that people to unexpected things when relationships end, so I did worry about that risk.

+In the end, I decided to tell the team as soon as I signed the agreement with the broker, but I ended up regretting it slightly.
+Nothing catastrophic happened, but there were things about the team knowing that made work more difficult.

+I had reasoned that I owed it to the team to tell them because I would want to know if I were in their position.
+The thing I didn't realize at the time was that we had very different levels of risk.

 Be more transparent from the start of the company to the team that an acquisition is possible and defer the actual acquisition announcement until it's close to closing.

 ### Don't catastrophize every setback